Distributed Splunk Architecture

 - If you change the name, the last step #6 will become important when you get down to it, so don’t forget it!

-- ON THE SH you are going to use, install the three Sideview apps
+- ON THE Search Head (SH) you are going to use, install the two Sideview apps

 - SHC folks – do this on the deployer and deploy as usual

 - If your SH has access to the internet you can use Manage Apps, or just download from Splunkbase and upload, or download and untar into place – whatever your usual method is:

 - Restart the SH after installing the second one.